• Skip to primary navigation

 My first CSF box was full of black cod (sablefish).

-What is Black Cod (Sablefish)?
+What is Black Cod (Sablefish) Used in This Recipe?

 Alaska black cod, also known as sablefish, is sometimes called “butter fish” because it’s so rich and decadent.